-The Shire of Dardanup will make an allocation of funds in its budget to provide financial assistance to community groups, organisations and businesses who can demonstrate the capacity to run quality, well-organised events with a regional attraction within the Shire of Dardanup.
+The Shire of Dardanup will make an allocation of funds in its budget to provide financial assistance to community groups, organisations and businesses who can demonstrate the capacity to run quality, well-organised events with a regional attraction.
+Events should be held within the Shire of Dardanup and/or raise the profile of the Shire of Dardanup.

-Regional Event Grants are available for events held within the Shire of Dardanup that;
+Regional Event Grants are available for events that;